rdotwoolley/puppet-rdot/README.md

 # Puppet-solium #
 ## What is it? ##
 For use with boxen/puppet.
-This puppet module will boostrap a new OSX install to get a working LIVE-team environment.
+This puppet module will boostrap a new OSX install to get a working environment for the typical work a web ops manager might do.

 Installs the following applications: